 Inside, guests find more wood.
-The hotel’s walls and ceilings are made from local cypress.
+The hotel’s wood walls and ceilings are made from indigenous species .
 The decorations are locally inspired with plenty of handicrafts such as wicker baskets, handwoven rugs, and wooden carvings.
 The focal point is the meadow and Reloncaví Sound below, where the hotel’s boat is harbored.
 Large windows line the building on both floors and provide excellent views.
 Guests can relax in a small spa, a winetasting room, or a book-filled upstairs studio upstairs.
-The open fire outside makes a perfect spot for an end-of-day pisco sour.
+The living room with fireplace makes a perfect spot for an end-of-day pisco sour.

 The avant-garde design of Tierra Chiloé Hotel & Spa somehow fits its setting on the largest island in the Chiloé archipelago, just north of Patagonia.
 Hike the island’s primordial evergreen rainforest and then visit UNESCO World Heritage−designated wooden Jesuit churches in the hotel’s private boat, Williche.
 Local shellfish, meat, and potatoes star in curanto, Chile’s version of a clam bake.
 Local artisans have created items such as wool slippers (which guests take home as a gift) and art found throughout the hotel.
 The picture windows look out on the Andes and Reloncaví Sound.